dkuiri/dkuiri.github.io/experience/index.md

 ---

-## M.Sc. in Physics — Theoretical Condensed Matter Physics (2016–2018)
+## M.Sc. in physics — theoretical condensed matter physics (2016–2018)
 **Savitribai Phule Pune University (University of Pune), India**

 **Academic focus:**
-Numerical implementations of the **transfer-matrix (β-transfer integral) method for the Ising model** and simulations of the **Bose–Hubbard model**, developed in **Fortran**, with emphasis on lattice models andmany-body physics in condensed matter systems.
+Numerical implementations of the **transfer-matrix (β-transfer integral) method for the Ising model** and simulations of the **Bose–Hubbard model**, developed in **Fortran**, with emphasis on lattice models and many-body physics in condensed matter systems.

 ---